aagarwal32/aagarwal32/README.md

   - HTML
   - CSS
   - JavaScript
-  - PHP

 - Classes I'm taking Spring 2024:
   - Analysis of Algorithms
   - Computer Architecture and Lab
-  - Natural Language Processing
+  - Intro to Artificial Intelligence
-  - Database Design
+  - Compilers

 - In the future I also plan to learn:
   - Neural Networks